10-Day Stay Food As Medicine Recipes

 • Filtered water as needed

-1. Wash sweet potatoes and cut into 2” chunks (or use leftover baked sweet potatoes)
+1. Wash sweet potato and cut into 2” chunks (or use leftover baked sweet potatoes)

 2. Place in a heavy pan with ¾ cup of water